winstonliii/whatsapp-behavioral-change-bot/README copy.md

 8. **Domain expert review of JITAI content** – generate sample JITAI decisions and messages with the bot and obtain feedback from clinicians and behavioural scientists to refine tone, cadence and appropriateness.
 9. **User testing with patients** – run a pilot study with a small cohort of hypertensive patients to assess the usability and clarity of prompts and collect feedback for version 1.0 refinement.

-## Contributing

-Contributions are welcome!
-If you would like to add a feature or fix a bug, please fork the repository and open a pull request.
-Remember to add or update tests where appropriate and follow the existing code style.

 ## License